jonjones320/Capstone-1/README.md

 ## User Stories

 - As an outer-space enthusiast, I want to see the who, what, when, and where of everything launching out of our atmosphere, from organizations all around the globe.
+- When I am looking for outerspace rocket launches, I like to be able to browse multiple launches, and sometimes I want to search for specific launches.
+- I am a casual aeronautic enthusiast.
+I like to have a personalized profile that I can edit and make my own space.
+I also like to be able to store the things I like from the website within my space.
-- As a shareholder of aerospace companies, I want to be able to quickly track and anticipate what my invested money is doing.
+- As a shareholder of aerospace companies, I want to be able to quickly track and anticipate what my invested money is doing by collecting relevant rocket launch information and being able to access it all in one place.

 ## Setup